Mount Batok

 Mount Batok is a cinder cone located in East Java, Indonesia.
 This volcano has an elevation of 2,440. m above sea level, and is located between four regencies: Probolinggo Regency, Pasuruan Regency, Lumajang Regency, and Malang Regency.
 The location of Mount Batok is west from Mount Bromo.
 This mountain is one of the inactive volcanoes located within the Tengger caldera.
 Mount Batok is part of Bromo Tengger Semeru National Park.

+Mount Batok is often misidentified as the nearby Mount Bromo due to its prominence in the caldera, and its position in front of the more flat Bromo crater as viewed from their most popular viewpoints along the northern rim.

 Etymology

 In Javanese, batok means "coconut shell".
 The Tenggerese people believe that Mount Batok was formed from a coconut shell which was kicked by Resi Bima, a powerful giant, after failing to fulfill the conditions proposed by Rara Anteng to marry her.